 Management's discussion and analysis includes reference to "constant currency," which allows the financial results to be viewed without the impact of fluctuations in foreign exchange rates, thereby facilitating period-to-period comparisons in the analysis of trends in business performance.
 Financial results at constant currency are obtained by translating the current period results denominated in US dollars at the foreign exchange rate of the comparable period of the prior year.
-The average foreign exchange rate for the three months ended March 31, 2013 was \$1.01 per US\$1.00 compared to \$1.00 per US\$1.00 for the same period in 2012, which had a minimal impact on net income for the current quarter.
+The average foreign exchange rate was \$1.02 per US\$1.00 for both the three and six months ended June 30, 2013, and \$1.01 per US\$1.00 for both the three and six months ended June 30, 2012.
 Measures at constant currency are considered non-GAAP measures and do not have any standardized meaning prescribed by GAAP and therefore may not be comparable to similar measures presented by other companies.